Raiders Gave JaMarcus Russell Blank Tapes To See If He Watched Film, According To David Diehl

 Russell didn’t work out at the combine, which was not unusual for a top quarterback at the time.
 The Raiders were smitten with Russell’s potential, and they made him the top overall pick in the 2007 NFL Draft.

-There were warning signs even back then.
+There were warning signs that he may under-perform, however, even back then.
 John Clayton noted that “he looked a little flabby around the midsection at his weigh-in” in his 2007 ESPN article.
-Mayock notes that Russell didn’t have a passion for the game and didn’t have the work ethic necessary to compete at the highest level.
+Mayock notes that Russell didn’t have a passion for the game, and didn’t have the work ethic necessary to compete at the highest level.

 Russell engaged in a prolonged holdout after the draft before finally agreeing to a contract.
 When he finally reported to the Raiders, he was nearly 20 pounds overweight.
 Two months into his rookie season, Russell still wasn’t starting for the Raiders.
-Gary Peterson, who covered the Raiders for the Bay Area News Group, characterized Russell as “lethargic”, noting “A lack of will, a lack of energy, just someone who won’t apply himself.”
+Gary Peterson, who covered the Raiders for the Bay Area News Group, characterized Russell as “lethargic,” noting “a lack of will, a lack of energy, just someone who won’t apply himself.”

-“I think people are angry that he doesn’t seem to get it,” Peterson said in ESPN.“Maybe he doesn’t understand that he’s supposed to work harder, or he is content not to work harder…”
+“I think people are angry that he doesn’t seem to get it,” Peterson said in an interview, as relayed by ESPN.
+“Maybe he doesn’t understand that he’s supposed to work harder, or he is content not to work harder…”

-Russell only lasted three seasons in the NFL, making 25 starts while passing for 4,083 yards with 18 touchdowns and 23 interceptions.
+Russell only lasted three seasons in the NFL, making 25 starts while passing for 4,083 yards — tallying 18 touchdowns and 23 interceptions in the process.
 In May of 2010, the Raiders released him.
-Russell had the shortest career of any player selected with the top overall pick, other than former Washington standout Steve Emtman, whose career was cut short by injuries.
+Russell had the shortest career of any player selected as the top overall pick, other than former Washington standout Steve Emtman, whose career was cut short by injuries.